jneidel/dotfiles/docs/videos.md

 - Why you need to learn a language in-depth (saying refers to expressing an idea in code) _[snippet]_: [Why don't some big websites use React?](https://www.youtube.com/watch?v=5oTVvBlWvNs&feature=youtu.be&t=300)
 - Why your first job should be with a bigger company: [Should I work for a big company or a small one?](https://www.youtube.com/watch?v=kSirn_2mf6U)
 - Finding a good company as a junior developer: [Finding the right employer](https://www.youtube.com/watch?v=Kka7sis8rxI)
+- The politics of compatibility: [Dear Google Cloud: Your Deprecation Policy is Killing You](https://medium.com/@steve.yegge/dear-google-cloud-your-deprecation-policy-is-killing-you-ee7525dc05dc)

 #### JavaScript